-- a) Monitor all potential, notified or referred Disputes; - b) Provide guidance and direction on the avoidance, handling and resolution of all Disputes and potential Disputes (including the conduct of any proceedings); - Provide guidance and direction on the initiation and conduct of commercial negotiations and the terms of any proposed commercial settlement of a Dispute or potential Dispute; - d) Submit specific recommendations to ExCom, or other Committee, Sub-committee or Director as necessary.
+- a) Monitors all potential, notified or referred Disputes; - b) Provides guidance and direction on the avoidance, handling and resolution of all Disputes and potential Disputes (including the conduct of any proceedings); and - c) Provides guidance and direction on the initiation and conduct of commercial negotiations and the terms of any proposed commercial settlement of a Dispute or potential Dispute.

-The Delivery Contracts Director is responsible for the submission of papers to the Commercial and Change Sub-Committee (C&CSC) and should be fully consulted on any papers that are presented.
+CRL's Commercial Director, is responsible for the submission of papers to the Executive Group and should be fully consulted on any papers that are presented.

-The Employer will maintain a Master Disputes Register (MDR) (Appendix W.1) tracking the status of all potential, notified and referred Disputes raised on the Programme, the contents of which will be presented to the C&CSC on a periodic basis.
+The Employer will maintain a Master Disputes Register (MDR) (Appendix W.1) tracking the status of all potential, notified and referred Disputes raised on the Programme, the contents of which will be presented by CRL's Commercial Director to the Executive Group on a periodic basis.

-The Delivery Contracts Director is responsible for maintaining the MDR.
+CRL's Commercial Director is responsible for maintaining the MDR.